-The guide will cover many elements on what to see and do in East Lothain all year round.
-This will cover Spring, Summer, Autumn, Winter and from the frog chorus croaking away at a Linkfield pond, John Muir Country Park to the midwinter sky.
+The guide covers what to see and do in East Lothian all year round - from the frog chorus croaking away at a Linkfield pond in John Muir Country Park to the midwinter sky.

 Wildlife watching tips

 There may be a host of birds, bugs and beasties at your doorstep and beyond, but this is of little use if you are not equipped in the skills to sneak up on them.
-Consider the following hints;
+Try these tips:

-- Dress in neutral clothing-green / brown colours will help you blend in to most places, so wear clothes in these colours.
-Also avoid fabrics that rustle.
-If you want to get really close you should also cover any exposed skin.
+- dress in neutral clothing - green / brown colours will help you blend in to most places, so wear clothes in these colours and avoid fabrics that rustle - if you want to get really close cover any exposed skin

-- You smell.
-Nothing personal, but humans have a scent at the best of times.
-Add perfume and any self-respecting badger etc. will sniff you from miles away.
-So, leave off the smellies and try and have any wind coming towards you.
+- you smell - nothing personal, but humans have a scent, add perfume and any self-respecting badger etc. will sniff you from miles away - so leave off the smellies and try and have any wind coming towards you

-- Move slowly and quietly.
-The first is easier than the second.
-I find walking on the outside edge of my boots and rolling the foot forwards makes less noise than thumping all my foot down in normal walking fashion.
+- move slowly and quietly - I find walking on the outside edge of my boots and rolling the foot forwards makes less noise than thumping all my foot down in normal walking fashion

-- When to go.
-Most animals and birds are active at dawn and dusk and get harder to see during the middle of the day.
-But it depends, butterflies and bats are two of the exceptions to this when best to view rule!
+- when to go - most animals and birds are active at dawn and dusk and get harder to see during the middle of the day - but it depends, butterflies and bats are two of the exceptions to this rule!